ABB Logo

 Employee Testimonials

-I joined ABB three years ago and I’ve enjoyed the stability and the mix of challenging projects and steady support.
-We’re a diverse team and it feels like people actually respect one another.
-Another colleague, who’s been here ten years, says ABB gives reliable benefits and a clear sense of purpose, even if career moves can take time.
-I’ve seen interns turn into full-time hires and then grow into technical leads, which says something about the company’s patience with development.
-A few people I talk to mention bureaucratic slowdowns, but most still appreciate the engineering focus and the global exposure.
-Overall, the voices you hear about working at ABB are a mix of practical enthusiasm and realistic patience.
+I joined ABB three years ago and have genuinely enjoyed it — the mix of challenging projects and steady support, the diverse team, the sense that people actually respect each other.
+A colleague who's been here ten years says the same: reliable benefits, a clear sense of purpose, even if career moves take time.
+I've watched interns become full-time hires and then grow into technical leads, which tells you something about how the company thinks about development.
+Bureaucratic slowdowns come up in conversation, sure, but most people I talk to still appreciate the engineering focus and the global exposure.
+The honest picture is practical enthusiasm mixed with realistic patience.

 Company Culture